 9. Get the Required Business Licenses and Permits

-The most important licenses and permits that you need to start a body contouring business are a business license, a massage therapist license, and a cosmetology license.
+The most important licenses and permits that you need to start a body contouring business are a business license, a massage therapist license, a body contouring license and/or a cosmetology license.
 You may also need additional permits depending on the state.
-Make sure to research the business licensing and permitting requirements for your specific state.
+Make sure to research the business licensing and permitting requirements for your specific state to learn how to get license for body sculpting business.

 10. Get Business Insurance for Your Body Contouring Business